argval/resume-project/README.md

 This repository is part of the **ID21x: Web Development** course at IIM Bangalore (BBA-DBE).

+You can access the website using the following link: http://argval.me/resume-project/

 ## Project Overview
 This is a personal portfolio and resume website for Anurag Vallur.
 It showcases academic and personal projects, provides contact information, and allows visitors to download the latest resume.